mkcfdc/UsenetStreamer/README.md

 ### Features missing in this version:

-1. Only works with Prowlarr so far since that's what I've always used and that's how @Sanket9225 originally released.
-2. No nzb Triage done to files.
+1. No nzb Triage done to files.
 This increases hits to indexer api's by a ton.
 I have moved to an external and open api to do this check.
 It works very well and is super fast.
 I recommend other forks use it too so we can all take advantage! [`More information about nzbcheck API`](docs/NzbCheck_Api.md)